A Rare Opportunity to Learn from one of the World's Leading Management Thinkers - Dr Fons Trompenaars

 Fons delivered a keynote address as part of our 2018 Leadership Conference and based on the tremendous feedback received, we have invited Fons to lead a masterclass on “Leveraging Diversity and Inclusion to Drive Performance”.

-In the one-day session, Fons Trompenaars in an entertaining, thought-provoking way will give an interactive introduction into the topic of leading globally, showing lots of examples, best practices, etc. that relate to the audience’s daily work situation.
-To further reinforce the lessons learned in the New Zealand context, the masterclass will conclude with a panel discussion with Fons and 2-3 senior business leaders.
+In the one-day session, Fons Trompenaars in an entertaining, thought-provoking way will give an interactive introduction into the topic of leading , globally, showing lots of examples, best practices, etc. that relate to the audience’s daily work situation.
+To further reinforce the lessons learned in the New Zealand context, the masterclass will conclude with a panel discussion with Fons, David Banfield and Jo Fair.

 Further details on the one day programme can be found below.